 When we designed the irocku lessons Chuck stressed the importance of getting people ‘off the page’.
 Unlike classical players, only 10% of all rockers can read music and Chuck himself isn’t much of a reader.
 Rockers piece together songs by listening, and learning the progressions, the grooves, and then filling in with melody and riffs(mostly from chords and scales).
 We try to provide the tools for our students to expand beyond the written page, which is why we provide the groove charts, exercises, and improvs along with the lessons.
-We were recently awarded a US patent for this exact approach.
+We were awarded a US patent for this exact approach.
 In most cases, we do not provide note-for-note transcriptions of a song, we instead provide our students with the tools to interpret the song for themselves.
 When we designed the lessons Dr. John insisted that we teach our students to play in different keys.
 Which is why you will find the exercises and improvisations in multiple keys.
-Dr John says that he often changes the key of a song based on the musicians he’s playing with, the nature of the gig, etc. He wants our students to be able to do that as well.
+Dr John said that he often changed the key of a song based on the musicians he was playing with, the nature of the gig, etc. He wanted our students to be able to do that as well.
 We provide written improvisation examples to get you started but it’s best if you experiment and explore on your own.
 The groove charts are intentionally designed to force you off the page and are a great way to begin getting away from the written notes.
 Students need not worry about playing the notes exactly as they are played in the videos.
 It’s about getting the groove down and supplementing it with chord inversions and licks of their own. irocku students find that after working through a half a dozen of our songs (including groove, lesson, exercise, and improv) that things start falling into place and picking up songs and improvisations becomes easier.
 Students who work their way up to our level 7s and master the content (i.e.songs, improvs, groove, and exercises) should be capable of learning any rock song or riff.
 Chuck would prefer to see our students come up with their own version of the songs rather than learning ours.
 Our goal is to provide our students with the tools to do that.

 We’ve found that most popular rock songs fit into one of three categories: